code-differently/code-society-25-2/lesson_15/tyranricejr_libraries/README.md

   - All branches in CLI logic, including `catch` blocks, `default` cases in `switch`, and error paths.
   - Tests for invalid loader names, invalid search commands, and exceptions thrown in user input.
 - **Mocking**:
-  - All loaders are mocked to isolate the CLI logic and ensure tests are deterministic.
   - User input is simulated using mock scanner objects.

 ### Example Test Cases